murshidazher/terraform-jenkins/README.md

 We need to get a domain from `route53` example `abc123xyz.tk` and then associate the elb with it.
 Its should be a public domain so it could be used to access it.

 ## RDS - Relational Database Service

+### Create RDS Instance

+Ideally most of the values of the RDS instance would be set using variables since it depends on the environment.
+Moreover, the database password needs to entered during the runtime too and not hardcoded.

+### Create Private subnet group for RDS

+### Configure Security Group for RDS

+### Automatic Backup and Upgrade for RDS

+### RDS Autoscaling Storage

 ## ALB - Application Load Balancer